Quantum Information Dimension and Geometric Entropy: Examples

 where $N_E$ is the size of the environment, $H_S = \vec{B}\cdot \vec{\tau}$, and:

 The defect-bearing Hamiltonian breaks translational symmetry creating a rich geometric quantum state---one that exhibits self-similarity and fractal structure.
+To illustrate the latter we used $B_z = 0.5$ and $N \in [10,22]$.
 As we will see, the choice is supported by the numerical analysis.

-For the latter we used $B_z = 0.5$ and $N \in [10,22]$.
-At each size $N$ we used the Lanczos algorithm, available in Python via SciPy, to extract the ground state $\ket{\mathrm{GS}(N)}$ and calculate the system's associated geometric quantum state $q_{N}(Z)$.
-Then, for each environment size, we estimate the information dimension using the numerical procedure used and benchmarked in previous sections.
-This provides $M = 13$ different datasets to estimate the value of $\mathfrak{D}$.
+At each size $N$ we used the Lanczos algorithm, available in Python via SciPy \cite{2020SciPy}, to extract the ground state $\ket{\mathrm{GS}(N)}$ and obtain the associated geometric quantum state $q^{GS}_{N}(Z)$.
+Figure \ref{fig:GQS_HeisenbergDefect} plots the support of $q^{GS}_N$ for $N=22$.
+Direct inspection of $q_{N}^{GS}(Z)$ suggests that the support of $q_{\infty}^{GS}$ has a fractal structure with $\DD_{\infty} \in (0,1)$.
+Thus, we are interested in $q^{GS}_{\infty}(Z)= \lim_{N\to \infty} q_N^{GS}(Z)$.
+And so, for each $N$ we estimate the information dimension via the numerical procedure used and benchmarked in previous sections.
+This provides $13$ different datasets to estimate the value of the information dimension in the thermodynamic limit.

+Accurately estimating $\DD_{\infty}$---the QID of $q^{GS}_{\infty}(Z)$---is a nontrivial since, in principle, it involves evaluating two limits: $\epsilon \to 0$ and $N \to \infty$.
+The limits can be singular, meaning that the result might depend on the order in which they are performed.
+This is indeed what happens when trying to directly estimate $\DD_{\infty}$ in a naive fashion.
+Namely, by Theorem \ref{theo:2}, at each finite $N$ $\DD_N=0$.
+This leads one to conclude that $\DD_{\infty}=0$.
+This is not correct.
+The reason a vanishing dimension appears when first computing $\DD_N$ is that the environment is finite and, since $H_N[Z^\epsilon]\leq N\log 2$, the curve $H_N(-\log \epsilon)$ levels off out after the expected linear increase in $-\log \epsilon$; see Fig. \ref{fig:cartoon}.
+That is, vanishing dimension arises from evaluating the limits in the wrong order: $\epsilon \to 0$ at fixed $N$ first and then $N \to \infty$.
+Instead, we are interested in the converse: thermodynamic limit first to obtain $q_{\infty}^{GS}$ and then $\epsilon \to 0$ to extract $\DD_{\infty}$.

+Vanishing dimension does not occur when performing the thermodynamic limit first as this effectively removes the upper bound.
+If the analytical form of the ground state in the thermodynamic limit is known, one can proceed without further ado.
+This, however, is a rare case and, numerically, these effects are expected to be present.
+To cope with this one must correctly identify, for each $N$, a region of consistent linear growth where $H_N[Z^\epsilon] \approx -\DD_{\infty} \log \epsilon, \text{~for~all~} \epsilon \in [\epsilon_{0}(N),\epsilon_1(N)]$.
+Verifying that the estimate is robust against increasing the size of the environment yields a reliable estimate of $\DD_{\infty}$.
+A cartoon, of an idealized situation, to provide visual support to the abstract intuition, is given in Fig. \ref{fig:cartoon}.

+The estimation was performed by numerically extracting the curves $H_N[Z^{\epsilon}]$ via a direct box-counting algorithm: fix the value of $\epsilon$ and build a grid; recall Section \ref{sec:QID}.
+Then, using the numerical representation of $q_N^{GS}$, we evaluated the probability mass in each cell and computed this distribution's Shannon entropy.
+This gives a progressively-finer coarse-graining of the state space.
+The scaling curves were then analyzed in two separate ways, yielding compatible results.